About Nuke Non-commercial

 • Exporting LUTs from MatchGrade is disabled.

-• Gizmos, clipboard contents, .hrox project files, and .nk scripts are all encrypted.
+• Gizmos, clipboard contents, .hrox project files, .nk, and CopyCat .cat files scripts are all encrypted.

 • Monitor Output is disabled.